SteveJustin1963/tec-I2C-SPI/README.md

 # tec-I2C

-- model the ref examples to port i2c to the tec-1
+- model from the ref examples to port i2c to the tec-1
 - https://easyeda.com/editor#id=4ec3298aecf449f3be1aadabb0c80a82
 - https://github.com/SteveJustin1963/tec-Tiny-RTC
 -